 Whether you like it or not today is the day that many people start setting New Year’s Resolutions.
-Whether you do that or not I figured that today’s article may help guide you even if you decided it’s time for you to “tweak” your training looking at the new year.
+Whether you do that or not I figured that today’s article may help to guide you.
+I figured this would be the case even if you decided it’s time for you to “tweak” your training looking at the new year.
 Read and apply!

 - Are you continuing to win your war on strength beyond your 30’s?

-- Are you currently trying to lift and train the same now as you did in your 20’s?
+- Do you currently try to lift and train the same now as you did in your 20’s?

 - Are you battling with ailments and injury more often?

 - Are you still trying to blast out record PR’s every 6 to 8 weeks in your 30’s?